Vaccination Requirement in the Key to NYC Program

 DCWP accepts complaints about employers for violations of fast food workers’ rights.
 File a workplace complaint.

 Note: The just cause protections went into effect on July 4, 2021 and workers can immediately enforce their rights in court through a private right of action.
 DCWP will begin enforcing the just cause law on September 2, 2021.
 Beginning in January 2022, workers also can request to resolve their complaints through binding arbitration by a DCWP administered panel of arbitrators.
+To resolve through binding arbitration a worker must submit an Arbitration Demand on the fast food employer.
+Download Arbitration Demand Form.

 Download Fair Workweek Law/Rules packet (updated June 2021)

-NEW!
 Download Template Termination and Hours Reduction Notices in Word format:

-Visit the Fast Food Employer Tools page.
+For more information, visit the Fast Food Employer Tools page.